makermak/mqminiproject/index.md

 ## Project Planning

 My project roadmap for the mini project looks like this:
-1. **Circuit Design**: Develop a 3-qubit circuit with 3 Hadamard gates and 2 CNOTs, applying depolarizing noise to simulate real-world errors.
+1. **Circuit Design**: Use Qiskit to develop a 3-qubit circuit with 3 Hadamard gates and 2 CNOTs, and apply depolarizing noise.
 2. **Data Generation**: Generate output probability distributions for 10 noise levels(I used 500 samples per level and 10,000 shots per simulation).
 3. **Monte Carlo Method**: Use KL divergence to estimate noise by comparing observed and ideal distributions.
 4. **Neural Network**: Train a 5-layer NN (8→32→16→8→8→1) (I used 200 epochs and learning rate of 0.001).